omab/django-social-auth/doc/configuration.rst

     ``openid``, ``oauth2`` and ``oauth``.

   * ``social_auth_login_redirect``:
-    For man in the middle redirects (ie authenticating via a login required decorator), a convenince query string can be added to your context for templates.
+    For man-in-the-middle redirects (ie authenticating via a login required decorator), a convenince query string can be added to your context for templates.
 On your login options page::